AppleBot: Another ‘Bot’ in the Garden of Binary Options Scams

 Quick Summary of AppleBot/Apple Mobile Bot/APL Mobile Bot/AppmobileBot/Apple Stock Robot

-Rating: 0.5 out of 5.
-It's just a binary options scam dressed up as "stock analysis" software.
+Rating: 0.5 It's just a binary options scam dressed up as "stock analysis" software.

 “You’re not allowed to use the AppleBot- yet,” quips APL Mobile Bot CEO Gunnar Eriksson at the start of the slick AppleBot sales video.
 Once he’s grabbed your attention by using the classic marketing ploy of exclusivity, Gunnar mentions how he made $26 million over the last 5 years on Apple stock.